harshithakashi/batch-streaming-pipeline/README.md

-# Batch & Streaming Data Pipeline (Beginner Friendly)
+# Batch & Streaming Data Pipeline

 This project demonstrates a **simple end-to-end batch and streaming data pipeline on AWS**.
 It is designed for **beginners** to understand how data flows through modern cloud systems.